coralogix/telemetry-shippers/otel-integration/k8s-helm/README.md

 - [Cluster Metrics Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/k8sclusterreceiver) - The Kubernetes Cluster receiver collects cluster-level metrics from the Kubernetes API server.
 - [Kubernetes Events Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/k8seventsreceiver) - The Kubernetes Events receiver collects events from the Kubernetes API server.
 See [Kubernetes Events](#kubernetes-events) for more information.
 - Kubernetes Extra Metrics - This preset enables collection of extra Kubernetes related metrics, such as node information, pod status or container I/O metrics.
 These metrics are collected in particular for the [Kubernetes Dashboard](#kubernetes-dashboard).
+- [Integrations presets](#integration-presets) - This chart provides support to integrate with various applications running on your cluster to monitor them out of the box.

 ## Kubernetes Dashboard